About the Author

 Weigh Your Options

 Make sure you know if any up-front money you receive will be expensed against your employment to the practice.
 Often times bonuses and benefits are constructed as short-term loans.
 So make sure you do the math.
 Because of the forgiveness clauses, doctors can sometimes be on the hook for a loan for more time than their contract is drawn to accommodate.
 (Example, they would owe four years, at a 1% interest loan for $100,000 tuition reimbursement, when their employment contract was only for three years).
+These details are often overlooked in physician contract negotiation, but they can make or break your financial outcome.

-The employer’s goal is to hire you and retain you.
+Ultimately, the employer’s goal is to hire you and retain you.
 You’re easier to retain if you owe them money.
 So watch out for the forgiveness period.
 It’s one potential pitfall of contract negotiation you can avoid.
 For more information on contract review savvy, visit our contract review services page.